All Products

 Specifies the storage class of the object.

-For a bucket of any storage class, if you specify this parameter when you upload an object, the object is stored in the specified class.
+For a bucket of any storage class, if you specify this header when you upload an object, the object is stored in the specified storage class.
 For example, if you set x-oss-storage-class to Standard when you upload an object to an Infrequent Access (IA) bucket, the object is stored as a Standard object.

 Valid values: